What is Cornerstone Cooperative?

 Where, what time, and which day does Cornerstone meet?

 Cornerstone Cooperative meets in Maryville, TN as well as Seymour, TN.
-Classes are held weekly on Mondays (Seymour) and Fridays (Maryville).
+Classes are held weekly on Mondays (Seymour) and Tuesdays (Maryville).
 Our schedule is as follows:

 Chapel - 9:30am to 9:55am